Responding to Data Preservation Letters or Subpoenas

 When interacting with law enforcement, remember that you have the right to:

-Under the Fourth Amendment, law enforcement must have probable cause to issue a subpoena or warrant.
+Under the Fourth Amendment, law enforcement must have probable cause to issue a warrant.
+A subpoena, by contrast, can be issued under a lower standard and does not require probable cause.
 If you’re unsure about the legitimacy of the request, politely ask for clarification or consult with an attorney.

 In conclusion, responding to a data preservation letter or subpoena requires a clear understanding of your rights and obligations.
 By being informed, cautious, and respectful, you can navigate this situation while maintaining your safety and asserting your rights.
 Stay informed about local laws to ensure you’re always prepared.